FabrizioLeopardi/theAssignment/README.md

 # Bug fix

-To run this version clone the src folder inside a ros workspace and execute catkin_make.
+To run this version copy the src folder inside a ros workspace and execute catkin_make.
 Then go to the src/assignment1_EXP/launch folder and run roslaunch sim_aruco.launch

 Notice: this version of the project has been developed starting from the already existing package already sent.